 - A. Contractor shall complete a Client Service Plan and assessments for each client receiving Program services in accordance with the Behavioral Wellness Clinical Documentation Manual, available at http://cosb.countyofsb.org/behavioral-wellness for those clients that are not shared with Behavioral Wellness. - B. Contractor shall participate in Behavioral Wellness Children's Clinic 30-day review meeting with the Regional Manager to review Pathways to Well Being cases that are shared with Behavioral Wellness.
-All shared cases will be reviewed a minimum of quarterly, to examine client need for continued treatment in the Program.
+All shared cases will be reviewed quarterly at minimum to examine client need for continued treatment in the Program.
 For the cases that are authorized by QCM, the Contractor shall submit a reauthorization request for cases that require ongoing services every 90 days. - 10.
 DISCHARGE PLAN.
 Contractor staff shall work closely with each client to establish a written discharge plan that is responsive to the client's needs and personal goals.
 Contractor shall follow Behavioral Wellness policy and procedures regarding discharges in conformity with Behavioral Wellness's role as the Mental Health Plan. - A. DISCHARGE CRITERIA.
 The appropriateness for client discharge shall be determined by Contractor on a case by case basis.
-Criteria for discharge include: - i.
-Treatment goals have been sufficiently met; - ii.
+Criteria for discharge include: - 1.
+Treatment goals have been sufficiently met; - 2.
 The determination that the treatment goals have not been met as determined by Contractor.
-The client shall be provided with referrals to more appropriate treatment;

-- iii.
-The determination that significant progress has been made, even if not all goals have been met, such that the client and family no longer require the intensive level of services provided by the Program; - iv.
-The client's request to terminate services; or - v.
-Client and family relocating out of the Program's service area. - 11.
+The client shall be provided with referrals to more appropriate treatment; - 3.
+The determination that significant progress has been made, even if not all goals have been met, such that the client and family no longer require the intensive level of services provided by the Program; - 4.
+The client's request to terminate services; or - 5.
+Relocation of client and family out of the Program's service area. - 11.
 STAFFING REQUIREMENTS.
 Contractor shall adhere to the Program staffing requirements outlined below, unless otherwise approved by Behavioral Wellness in writing.
 Amendments to these requirements do not require a formal amendment to this Agreement, but shall be agreed to in writing by the Designated Representatives or Designees. - A. The Program shall be staffed as described below.
-Program staffing levels between the Intensive In-Home and Pathways to Well Being programs may be adjusted as client volume fluctuates between the two programs.

-- 6.9 FTE Child and Family Specialists or Therapists who shall be licensed/waivered/registered mental health professionals as described in Title 9, CCR 1810.223 and 1810.254. - ii.
+Program staffing levels between the Intensive In-Home and Pathways to Well Being programs may be adjusted as client volume fluctuates between the two programs. - 1.
+4.5 FTE Child and Family Specialists or Therapists who shall be licensed/waivered/registered mental health professionals as described in Title 9, CCR 1810.223 and 1810.254. - 2.
 0.5 FTE Lead Therapist who shall be licensed/waivered/registered mental health professionals as described in Title 9, CCR 1810.223 and 1810.254.
-The Lead Therapist or Manager may be responsible to provide some direct service to clients. - iii.
-In addition, Contractor shall provide approximately 1 FTE supervisory or other staff including a Program Director, who shall be licensed/waivered/registered mental health professionals as described in Title 9, CCR Sections 1810.223 and 1810.254.
+The Lead Therapist or Manager may be responsible to provide some direct service to clients. - 3.
+0.5 FTE supervisory or other staff including a Program Director, who shall be licensed/waivered/registered mental health professionals as described in Title 9, CCR Sections 1810.223 and 1810.254.